Our highest priority is keeping Arizonans healthy, safe, and economically secure.

-- The recently passed CARES Act provides $15.51 billion in additional funding for the Supplemental Nutrition Assistance Program (SNAP) to ensure all Americans, including seniors and children, get the food they need.
+- The CARES Act provided $15.51 billion in additional funding for the Supplemental Nutrition Assistance Program (SNAP) to ensure all Americans, including seniors and children, get the food they need.

 - The federal government pays the full cost of SNAP benefits and shares the cost of administering the program with the states, which operate the program.